bryanyee/everything-at-stake/README.md

 ## Everything At Stake

-A technical blog on Cardano's architecture and ecosytem.
+A software engineering blog about the Cardano blockchain and ecosystem.